 9 May, 11- 1pm, CSM, KX, Room C106

-Speaker: Paul Micklethwaite, ‘PhDs in Design: Writing and Practice’ (Kingston School of Art, Director of Design Research)
+Speaker: Dr Paul Micklethwaite, ‘PhDs in Design: Writing and Practice’ (Kingston School of Art, Director of Design Research)

 PhDs incorporating design practice are growing in number.
 What is the difference between practice-based and practice-led design research?
 What research work is done by design practice?
 How does academic research relate to design practice?
 What is the relationship between the ‘writing’ and the ‘practice’ in a design PhD?
 We will explore these questions by considering examples of PhDs in design (many of them relating to dimensions of sustainability) from Kingston over the years.